Eugene-Sedletsky/Site-Health-Check/README.md

 ### Output

-The script will output a detailed health check report for the specified URL, including:
+The script will output a detailed health check report for the specified URL, including the following:

 - **SSL Certificate**
   - Validity status